sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.40 -> 3.41

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.40).*

 ## Unreleased

 - The Postgres DBs `frontend` and `codeintel-db` are now given 1 hour to begin accepting connections before Kubernetes restarts the containers. [#4136](https://github.com/sourcegraph/deploy-sourcegraph/pull/4136)